kakarot11/Python_Data_Science/README.md

 # Python_data_science
-# This repo contains fundamentals of libraries of puthon- Pandas, Numpy, Matplotlib.
+# This repo contains fundamentals of libraries of python- Pandas, Numpy, Matplotlib.